node-pcap/node_pcap/README.md

 ### Starting a capture session

-To start a capture session, call `pcap.createSession` with an interface name and a pcap filter string:
+To start a capture session, create a new `pcap.Session` object with an interface name and desired options:

     var pcap = require('pcap2'),
-        pcapSession = new pcap.Session(interface);
+        pcapSession = new pcap.Session(interface, options);

 `interface` is the name of the interface on which to capture packets.
 If passed an empty string, `libpcap` will try to pick a "default" interface, which is often just the first one in some list and not what you want.